-Details regarding Registration and Tuition Fee Refunds may be found in the Schedule of Classes.
+Details regarding Registration and Tuition Fee Refunds may be found in the on-line Schedule of Classes.
 As this information may differ from one semester to another, students are advised to refer to the Schedule of Classes for that particular semester.
 Students must complete the class drop or withdrawal process prior to becoming eligible for any credit of fees.
 The amount to be refunded is determined by the effective withdrawal or drop date.
 In addition, any other outstanding financial obligations that the student may have incurred will be deducted from any credits due to the student before a refund is processed.
 Refund deadlines are reflected in the Schedule of Classes.
 A $10.00 processing fee will be withheld from the refunds.

 Details regarding refunds due to Medical Withdrawals can be found in the Schedule of Classes.

 Further details regarding fees that may be refunded and the circumstances under which they may be refunded may be obtained by consulting the California Code of Regulations, Title V, in the following sections:

 The following fees are non-refundable: Late Fees, Application Fees, Disputed Credit Card Fees, Dishonored Check Fees, Student I.D.
 Card Replacement Fees, Late Payment Fees.